code.ACE

 - Role: The ‘specialist engineers’.
 These are the concrete codes that perform the actual low-level work based on the

-Internal Node: CPU Scalar Backend
+Internal Node: CPU Scalar Backend, etc.

 - Code:

-, etc. - Role: Implementations of the
+src/backend/cpu_scalar/,src/backend/cpu_neon/,src/backend/hw_fpga/, etc. - Role: Implementations of the

-interface. - Description:
+IBackendinterface. - Description:

 -

-: The baseline backend that implements the most basic functionality using only the standard C++ library. -
+CPU Scalar: The baseline backend that implements the most basic functionality using only the standard C++ library. -

-function is called, it sends control signals to the FPGA via the AXI-Lite bus and transfers data via DMA.
+FPGA Hardware: A backend containing code that communicates with actual hardware.
+When itsgemvfunction is called, it sends control signals to the FPGA via the AXI-Lite bus and transfers data via DMA.

 -